 Push services might need to limit the size and number of stored push messages to avoid overloading.
-In addition to using the 413 (Payload Too Large) status code for too large push messages, a push service MAY expire push messages prior to any advertised expiration time.
-A push service can reduce the impact push message retention by reducing the time-to-live of push messages.
+To limit the size of messages, the push service MAY return the 413 (Payload Too Large) status code for messages that are too large.
+To limit the number of stored push messages, the push service MAY either expire messages prior to their advertised Time-To-Live or reduce their advertised Time-To-Live.